Thibaudeau Rinfret: Chief Justice of Canada

-Rinfret became Chief Justice on January 8, 1944, and served until his retirement on June 22, 1954.
 During his term as Chief Justice, Canada ended appeals to the Judicial Committee of the Privy Council making the Supreme Court of Canada the final court of appeal in Canadian jurisprudence.
+As Chief Justice, Rinfret was appointed to the Judicial Committee of the Privy Council.
+He heard 13 appeals but did not write any reported opinions.

 Rinfret was Administrator of the Government in 1952 after the departure of Harold Alexander, 1st Earl Alexander of Tunis, and until Vincent Massey could officially be sworn in as Governor General of Canada.
 During this time he proclaimed Elizabeth II as Queen of Canada, following the death of King George VI.